MUCollective/multiverse/README.md

 universes) in our multiverse.
 Keeping consistency with the interactive programming interface of RStudio, we also execute the default analysis in each step.
 In the previous step, we stored the results in the variable `df`.
-We can see the result of the default analysis in th multiverse by accessing the data frame from the multiverse object as
+We can see the result of the default analysis in the multiverse by accessing the data frame from the multiverse object as
 shown: